 Do Mood Rings Actually Work?

-Mood ring is not an accurate reflection of mood
+Mood ring is not an accurate reflection of the mood

 There is no scientific evidence that proves the accuracy of a mood ring.
 There is no proven body temperature range during certain mood changes.
 This is why we can say with certainty that a mood ring is not an accurate reflection of a person’s mood.